iai-callgrind/iai-callgrind/README.md

     </a>
 </div>

-This is the guide for Iai-Callgrind, a benchmarking framework/harness which uses [Valgrind's Callgrind][Callgrind Manual] and other Valgrind tools like DHAT, Massif, ... to provide extremely accurate and consistent measurements of Rust code, making it perfectly suited to run in environments like a CI.
+Iai-Callgrind is a benchmarking framework/harness which uses [Valgrind's Callgrind][Callgrind Manual] and other Valgrind tools like DHAT, Massif, ... to provide extremely accurate and consistent measurements of Rust code, making it perfectly suited to run in environments like a CI.
 Iai-Callgrind is integrated in [Bencher].

 Iai-Callgrind is: